Do You Know the Drill?

 We’re always happy to help our patients!
 But we cannot stress enough that we are not permitted to make inquiries about your insurance or discuss with your carrier what is covered and why.

-Please check with your insurance carrier before your next dental appointment for any changes to your policy and let us know if we need to update your file.
+Please check with your insurance carrier before your next/first dental appointment for any changes to your policy.

 Remember to have on hand the following information when you contact your insurance carrier:

 - Social Insurance Number